virtustilus/health-diary/WINDOWS_PREPARE.md

 After installation Docker might ask to enable Hyper-V, allow it to do and it will restart.

+Open docker settings from tray.
+Set memory to 5 GB and CPU to maximum your cores count.

 ### For previous Windows only (like windows 7, windows 8):

 Install last VirtualBox and Extension Pack [https://www.virtualbox.org/wiki/Downloads](https://www.virtualbox.org/wiki/Downloads)